hello-pangea/dnd/docs/api/draggable.md

 #### Warning: `position: fixed`

-`react-beautiful-dnd` uses `position: fixed` to position the dragging element.
+`@react-forked/dnd` uses `position: fixed` to position the dragging element.
 This is quite robust and allows for you to have `position: relative | absolute | fixed` parents.
 However, unfortunately `position:fixed` is [impacted by `transform`](http://meyerweb.com/eric/thoughts/2011/09/12/un-fixing-fixed-elements-with-css-transforms/) (such as `transform: rotate(10deg);`).
 This means that if you have a `transform: *` on one of the parents of a `<Draggable />` then the positioning logic will be incorrect while dragging.
 Lame!
 For most consumers this will not be an issue.

 To get around this you can [reparent your <Draggable />](/docs/guides/reparenting.md).
 We do not enable this functionality by default as it has performance problems.